 - 1. Make sure the freshwater tank is filled or has some water in it. - 2.
-The pump can be controlled from both the Nautilus Panel or the nuCamp control panel inside the door.
-Press the switch control and you should hear the pump turn on. - 3.
+Turn the water pump switch to ON.
+You should hear the pump running. - 3.
 Open all water outlets, both hot and cold, one by one until the water flow is steady then shut it off.
 When the last faucet is turned off, the pump should turn off as well. - 4.
 The system is now pressurized and ready for normal operation and use. - 5.
-During normal operation the pump will cycle on whenever a water outlet source is turned on or when pressure drops in the line.
+During normal operation, the pump will cycle on whenever a water outlet source is turned on or when the pressure drops in the line.
 A check valve in the pump will keep water from flowing backward. - 6.
 If the pump cycles frequently while there are no water outlets open, you may have one of three common issues: - a.
 Debris accumulation in the filter.
 Remove and clean. - b.
-Leak in the line between tank and pump.
+Leak in the line between the tank and pump.
 Have your dealer repair the system. - c.
-Pump needs priming.
+The pump needs priming.
 This is sometimes due to a weak pump, which will need to be replaced by your dealer.